Kasih Properties · Market Intelligence

 Asian Financial Crisis

-IDR collapsed ~80% vs USD.
-Land prices fell 20-35% in dollar terms — paradoxically the best USD entry point of the decade for foreign buyers willing to hold.
+IDR collapsed ~80% vs USD (from 2,400 to 16,000/USD per NBER).
+Land prices fell 20-35% in dollar terms — paradoxically the best USD entry point of the decade for buyers willing to hold.

 2002 & 2005